 After the Battle of Vimy Ridge was won, many soldiers realized that they had been part of something truly great.
-Leslie Miller, born in 1889 in Milliken, ON, looked around for a souvenir on the Ridge, which was completely devoid of structures or vegetation due to shell fire but he did find a half buried oak tree.
+Leslie Miller, born in 1889 in Milliken, ON, looked around for a souvenir on the Ridge.
+It was completely devoid of structures or vegetation due to shell fire but he did find a half buried oak tree.
 He gathered up a handful of acorns.

-Those acorns were subsequently planted by him on farmland which is now home to the Scarborough Chinese Baptist Church.
+Those acorns were subsequently planted by him on farmland in Scarborough, ON, which is now home to the Scarborough Chinese Baptist Church.
 He called his farm the ‘Vimy Oaks Farm’.
 Today, several of the original oaks survive.
 However, there are no original oaks on the Vimy Ridge site.

 In January 2015, the process began with professional arborists taking cuttings (scions) from the crowns of the oaks which will be grafted onto base root stock – quercus robur.
-Like Ice Wine, this process must be done in the cold weather.
-The saplings will be grown at Connon NVK nurseries using an accelerated method.
+(Photos from this process can be found here.)
+The saplings have been grown at Connon NVK nurseries using an accelerated method.

 These saplings are now available for private planting in Canada to commemorate the Battle of Vimy Ridge.
 Donations will be used to support the creation of the Vimy Foundation Centennial Park in France as well as ongoing education programs.